0931 Manager III, Public Safety Campus District General Manager

 1. Possession of a baccalaureate degree from an accredited four-year college or university; AND

-2. Five (5) years of experience managing multi-building, multi-site campus real estate portfolio which includes experience in space planning; building/property management techniques, tools and processes; budgets/fiscal reports; and working with the general public; including three (3) years of experience supervising professionals.
+2. Five (5) years of experience managing multi-building or multi-site campus real estate portfolio which includes experience in space planning; building/property management techniques, tools and processes; budgets/fiscal reports; and working with the general public; including three (3) years of experience supervising professionals.

 Note: 2000 hours of qualifying experience equals one year of work experience